-- Academic Contributors - have full API working group participation but no voting rights.
+- Academic Members - have full API working group participation but no voting rights.

-- Contributors - have full API working group participation and voting rights, and generous marketing benefits.
+- Contributor Members - have full API working group participation and voting rights, and generous marketing benefits.

-- Promoters - act as the "Board of Directors" to set the direction of the Group, with final specification ratification voting rights.
+- Promoter Members - act as the "Board of Directors" to set the direction of the Group, with final specification ratification voting rights.